HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 - Administrative access to modify deployment configurations
 - An observability backend to receive telemetry data, such as Prometheus or Grafana

+!!! important
+    Be aware that enabling continuous tracing capabilities, such as OTel, can affect performance because it processes and transports data.
+Test the OTel integration in your environments and adjust resource allocations for individual services as needed.

 ## Architecture

 HCL DX includes multiple services that can be instrumented with OpenTelemetry.